virinchi123/vedika/docs/api-reference.md

 ### POST /customer-interactions

 Creates a customer interaction.
-Omitted `eventBookingIds` becomes an empty array, and duplicate ids are deduplicated.
+Omitted `eventBookingIds` becomes an empty array, duplicate ids are deduplicated, and `voiceNote` is optional for `WALK_IN` interactions only.

 - Auth: bearer access token required
 - Request body: